Programs & Activities

 Departs from: Burns/Hines Natural Trail – meet in the parking lot on the corner of West Pierce St. and Egan St.

-Join artist MaryLou Wilhelm for a fun and easy sketching workshop to learn about and practice with materials and techniques for working quickly in the field.
-You’ll enjoy simple exercises to help with drawing accuracy of real life scenes and subjects, landscapes up close and far away, story telling through art, and keeping a journal of informative observations.
+Join Bird Alliance of Oregon’s Education Director, Emily Pinkowitz, for a fun and casual field sketching workshop You’ll enjoy simple exercises to help with drawing accuracy of real life scenes and subjects, landscapes up close and far away, storytelling through art, and keeping a journal of informative observations.
 There is no experience necessary to participate in a field sketching workshop and all levels are welcome.
-Participants will travel to a local residence that has diverse habitat and often attracts Wood Ducks, Hooded Merganser, and other duck species; songbirds and diverse raptor species.
+Participants will travel by caravan to a local residence that has diverse habitat and often attracts Wood Ducks, Hooded Merganser, and other duck species; songbirds and diverse raptor species.
 CARAVAN TOUR (We lead, you drive).

 Departs from: Geno’s Youth Center – 135 E Washington St., Burns, OR, 97720